 We keep our clients at the centre of everything we do, tailoring our services and approach accordingly.
 We reach our clients across Asia Pacific through a range of channels, including centres in urban settings and outreach teams for rural or remote clients.

 We work on a range of projects across Asia Pacific, including menstrual health, addressing the COVID-19 pandemic and supporting public health systems.

 We are the support office for MSI programs in Cambodia, Papua New Guinea and Timor-Leste.
 Our teams in-country provide sexual and reproductive healthcare through clinics, outreach, public sector strengthening.

-In 2020, over 250,000 people in Cambodia, Papua New Guinea and Timor-Leste were using a family planning method provided by MSI Asia Pacific.
-68% of these clients were accessed via outreach, in rural communities who may not have otherwise had access to family planning services.
+In 2021, 273,000 people in Cambodia, Papua New Guinea and Timor-Leste were using a family planning method provided by MSI Asia Pacific.
+63% of these clients were accessed via outreach, in rural communities who may not have otherwise had access to family planning services.

 people using a contraceptive method provided by us

 maternal deaths averted

 Our monthly updates provide news and resources from the field.